- Military Basics

 Information and support for service members and their families.
 About the Call Center.

 Safety Alert: Computer use can be monitored and it is impossible to completely clear your browser history.
 If you are afraid your internet usage is being monitored, call the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 en Español.

 Deciding whether to report domestic abuse can be difficult.
 If you are experiencing abuse in your relationship, it is normal to feel alone, afraid and unsure about asking for help.
 Knowing your reporting options can help you decide what to do next.

-The Department of Defense Family Advocacy Program is committed to supporting service members and their families impacted by domestic abuse.
-The top priorities of FAP are promoting safety through early identification of unhealthy relationship patterns and reporting abuse.
+The Defense Department’s Family Advocacy Program is committed to supporting service members and their families impacted by domestic abuse.

 Keep in Mind:

 - If you are using a shared computer at home, or believe someone is monitoring your internet usage, consider viewing this information from a public setting, such as a library.

 - Browser histories may not be private.
 Therefore, it is a good idea to delete this website from your browser history after viewing the material.

 - This guide offers tips on how to clear your browser and be safe online.